-When you develop Haglund’s Deformity, this bony enlargement can lead to inflammation of bursa, which are a fluid filled sac separating bone from tendon.
+When you develop Haglund’s Deformity, this bony enlargement can lead to inflammation of the bursa, which are a fluid-filled sac separating bone from the tendon.
 Inflamed bursa causes substantial pain, and the uncomfortable condition that results is called bursitis.

 If you have Haglund’s Deformity, you may experience lots of pain in your heel.
 When you look at the heel to identify the cause of the discomfort, you will typically notice swelling and redness along the back of the heel.
-There will also be a noticeable bump near where the heel and achilles tendon attach.
+There will also be a noticeable bump near where the heel and Achilles tendon attaches.

 If you experience the symptoms of Haglund’s Deformity, getting treatment becomes important.
 Dr. Auger will conduct a thorough exam, which could include x-rays to determine the heel bone’s structure.
 Once you have been officially diagnosed, Dr. Auger will help you to consider both surgical and non-surgical treatment approaches.

-Non-surgical treatments could include applying ice to reduce swelling; taking medication to reduce inflammation and discomfort; completing appropriate stretching exercises; undertaking physical therapy; and using equipment such as heel pads or lifts.
+Non-surgical treatments could include applying ice to reduce swelling; taking medication to reduce inflammation and discomfort; completing appropriate stretching exercises; undertaking physical the, and using equipment such as heel pads or lifts.
 Shoes may need to be modified, and orthotics may be necessary to control how the foot moves.

 Dr. Auger has treated many patients with Haglund’s Deformity in Salt Lake City.
 We have three convenient office locations in West Jordan, Millcreek, and Sandy.
 If you want a compassionate and experienced foot doctor to help when you think you have this condition, call Dr. Auger today to schedule your appointment.